androide-osorio/funnel-sandbox/README.md

-# Work Sample proposal
+# Block funnel previewer

-This is my proposed solution for the work sample for Perspective.io's recruiting process, with the goal of building a funnel preview tool for web platforms.
+This is a funnel preview tool for web platforms.

-More details of the work sample on this [notion page](https://perspectiveco.notion.site/Work-Sample-Senior-Frontend-Engineer-Andr-s-Felipe-Osorio-1ee56ab4ce7547e2bc4e136a99b152d6).

-## Remote version

-A working version of this project is available at Vercel: [aosorio-perspective-test.vercel.app/(https://aosorio-perspective-test.vercel.app/).

 ## My Approach